NOTHING IS REAL WITHOUT A CONTRACT

 2. Lease Agreements: These govern the terms of a lease between a landlord and tenant.

-3. Partnership Agreements: These govern the relationship between partners in a business venture, such as a joint venture agreement or shareholder agreement.
+3. Partnership Agreements: These govern the business relationship between partners in a business venture, such as a joint venture agreement or shareholder agreement.

 Other essential provisions may include liability limitations, dispute resolution clauses, and termination clauses.
 By including these provisions in a contract, both parties can be confident that their interests will be protected in the event of a disagreement or breach of contract.